Raphire/SusAlert/README.md

 https://raphire.github.io/SusAlert/

 ## Known issues
 - The timer can go out of sync after the mid energy fungi appears.
+(Can be manually recalibrated by clicking the 'Mid Down' button or pressing alt + 1 when the mid energy fungi dies)
 - Old messages can sometimes trigger again.
-- The startbutton currently doesn't work.
+- The manual startbutton currently only works when a bosstimer is visible.
 (The timer will start automatically)